VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 For mineral tanned leather: work the edges with an edge finish (paint).

-Take the notebook and place it in the piece of leather: leave about 5 mm of margin all around the notebook.
-Mark the folds where you want to close the notebook.
-Use a smoothing tool if necessary.
+Take the notebook and place it in the piece of leather: leave approximately 5 mm of space all around the notebook.
+Score the folds where you want to close the notebook.
+Use a crease smoother if needed.

 ![]() |